miltonewusi/Diabetes-Data-Analysis-with-R/README.md

 This analysis contributes to evidence-based public health strategies by highlighting key risk factors for diabetes.
 The findings can support targeted awareness campaigns, lifestyle interventions, and resource allocation in both rural and urban settings.

 ---

-Would you like me to help you write the Python scripts for each section, or prepare a README file for your GitHub repository next?